-The Microgrid Systems Lab is structured as four synergistic program pillars: ResearchInnovation, Demonstration, and Education (RIDE).
-These pillars house various projects, and are supported by a range of program Partners and MSL Member institutions, drawn from a broad range of relevant sectors.
+The Microgrid Systems Lab is structured around three synergistic program pillars: Grid Modernization (U.S.), Energy Access (Africa), and Energy Sovereignty (Native American Tribes).
+Within these pillars, our projects involve ResearchInnovation, Demonstration, and Education (RIDE).
+These pillars and projects are supported by a range of partners, collaborators, and MSL Member institutions, drawn from a broad range of relevant sectors.

 In recognition of the value of this systems innovation approach, MSL was selected as the 2022 winner of the Silver Award in the Smart Grid pillar of the 2022 Energy Smart Communities Initiative Best Practices Awards Program, given by the Asia-Pacific Economic Cooperation.
 Read more >